poojanoochila/Cross-Session-Account-Misuse/README.md

 * Session persistence can lead to unauthorized access without credential compromise
 * Behavioral indicators are valuable for attribution when logs are unavailable
 * Physical verification can be critical in endpoint investigations
-* Multi-day observation improves accuracy of incident validation
+* Multi-day observation improves the accuracy of incident validation

 ---